kontent-ai/integration-cloudinary/README.md

 ## Configuring the Custom Element
 The section above explains how to find values for the below mentioned parameters in the Cloudinary application.
-You will need to add the custom element to a content type filling in the hosted code URL and the JSON parameters as follows:
+You will need to add the custom element to a content type filling in the hosted code URL and the JSON parameters as follows (*defaultTransformations* is an optional parameter):

 ```
 {
     "cloudName": "<YOUR CLOUDINARY CLOUD NAME>",
-    "apiKey": "<YOUR API KEY>"
+    "apiKey": "<YOUR API KEY>",
+    "defaultTransformations": "<TRANSFORMATIONS>"
 }
 ```